SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

 Initialization
 --------------

-Classes and structures should always initialize their stored properties with initial values.
+Classes and structures must always set their stored properties to an appropriate initial value by the time that an instance is created.
-There are two ways to provide initial values for your properties:
+There are two ways to initialize properties:

-1. Include an :newTerm:`initial value` as part of the property declaration (as described in :ref:`ClassesAndStructures_Properties`)
+1. Provide an :newTerm:`initial value` as part of the property declaration (as described in :ref:`ClassesAndStructures_Properties`)
 2. Provide a value for the property within an :newTerm:`initializer`